 Anti-CD73 Adenosine Production Inhibitor.
-In December 2014, we in-licensed from The Scripps Research Institute ("Scripps") a mouse hybridoma clone expressing an anti-human CD73 antibody, from which we have developed our lead product candidate, CPX-006, a humanized anti-CD73 monoclonal antibody.
-We have further modified CPX-006 to improve binding to CD73 and maximize its inhibition of catalytic activity.
-CD73 is often found on lymphocytes, tumors and other tissues and is believed to play an important role in tumor immune suppression by catalyzing the production of extracellular adenosine.
+In December 2014, we in-licensed from The Scripps Research Institute ("Scripps") a mouse hybridoma clone expressing an anti-human CD73 antibody, from which we have developed, CPI-006, a humanized anti-CD73 monoclonal antibody.
+We have further modified CPI-006 to improve binding to CD73 and maximize its inhibition of catalytic activity.
+CD73 is an ectonucleotidase often found on lymphocytes, tumors and other tissues and is believed to play an important role in tumor immune suppression by catalyzing the production of extracellular adenosine.
 In preclinical in vitro studies, our humanized monoclonal anti-CD73 antibody has been shown to inhibit the catalytic activity of CD73, resulting in the blocking of extracellular adenosine production by tumor cells, which we believe could stimulate or enhance immune response to tumors.
-In 2016, we initiated IND-enabling studies for CPX-006 for potential clinical trials in patients with advanced cancer and, subject to the completion of such studies and the submission and acceptance by the FDA of an IND, we plan to begin a Phase 1 clinical trial in early 2018.
+In January 2018, we filed an IND and, subject to FDA allowance, expect to initiate a Phase 1/1b clinical trial in the first quarter of 2018.
 We hold a non-exclusive, world-wide license for all fields of use under Scripps' rights in a hybridoma clone expressing an anti-CD73 antibody, and to progeny, mutants or unmodified derivatives of such hybridoma and any antibodies expressed by such hybridoma.
-In 2016, we filed a patent application covering the composition of matter of CPX-006.
+In 2016, we filed a patent application covering the composition of matter of CPI-006.

 Adenosine A2B Receptor Antagonist.
 We have in-licensed several selective and potent adenosine A2B receptor antagonists from Vernalis.
 In addition, we are synthesizing and have identified other A2B receptor antagonists from our internal research program.
 Adenosine A2B receptors have recently been found to play an important role in the immune response to tumors.
 Similar to adenosine A2A receptors, adenosine binds to adenosine A2B receptors, which leads to immunosuppression.
 We intend to further develop our A2B agents to improve potency, selectivity, pharmacokinetic behavior and immune enhancing properties.
-We expect to conduct preclinical studies similar to those we have conducted for CPI-444 in order to select a development candidate in 2017.
+We expect to conduct preclinical studies similar to those we have conducted for CPI-444 in order to select a development candidate in 2018.
 Upon selection, we intend to conduct further IND-enabling studies and potential Phase 1 clinical trials.
 We hold an exclusive, worldwide license under certain Vernalis patent rights and know-how, including a limited right to grant sublicenses, for all fields of use to develop, manufacture and commercialize products containing such compounds that have been developed using the intellectual property rights that we in-license from Vernalis.